 - My Little Pony:

-- My Little Pony TV Specials: In Escape from Catrina, the titular sorceress makes heavy use of witchweed potion, a substance brewed from the eponymous plant using a complex system of machinery.
+- My Little Pony: Escape From Catrina: The titular sorceress makes heavy use of witchweed potion, a substance brewed from the eponymous plant using a complex system of machinery.
 Drinking it grants Catrina her magic power, and it's potent enough that a quick sip allows her to grow to enormous size and cast powerful spells, but it also causes her personality to become erratic and volatile.

 - My Little Pony: Friendship Is Magic: Zecora and Mage Meadowbrook are a zebra and an earth pony, and so don't have any of the direct magical abilities that unicorns do.
 However, they are both very skilled at creating magic potions and brews, as well as medicines, solvents, and similar substances, which become plot-relevant in several episodes.

-- The Owl House: Potions is one of the nine official Covens under Emperor Belos' rule, and thus one of the tracks of magic taught at Hexside.
+- The Owl House: Potions is one of the nine main Covens under Emperor Belos' rule, and thus one of the tracks of magic taught at Hexside.
 Potions exist for a variety of effects, and whilst the exact mechanics are not gone into some are highly important.
 Due to the high training that is needed to make them, many are sold at high prices.
-A recurring plot point involves Eda attempting to ensure she has enough of a very complicated elixir (complicated enough that she can't make it herself despite being the most powerful witch on the Boiling Isles) which she uses to keep her curse under control.
+A recurring plot point involves Eda attempting to ensure she has enough of a very complicated elixir (complicated enough that she can't make it herself despite being the most powerful witch on the Boiling Isles, as well as a former Potion student) which she uses to keep her curse under control.